 Advancing Adams - Comprehensive Plan

 The Advancing Adams Comprehensive Plan was adopted on Sept.
 8, 2022 and ratified by the Board of County Commissioners on Sept.
 27, 2022.
 Thank you for participating and providing input.
-You can find the plan here or a lower resolution version for faster download here.
-Please visit www.AdcoDSO.com to stay up-to-date and participate in the next project to update the county’s Development Standards and Regulations.
+You can find the plan here.

 See the FAQs below and read the scenarios sheet to see how the Comprehensive Plan may apply to your property or business.

-The Comprehensive Plan will serve as a policy and operations tool that guides the county toward the vision of being the most innovative and inclusive county in America for all families and businesses.
-The plan will be a broad and implementable document that addresses future development and code needs, including technical zoning or development standards requirements, as well as overarching policies/statements about engaging the community, addressing economic development, equity, and sustainability in all its forms.
+The Comprehensive Plan serves as a policy and operations tool that guides the county toward the vision of being the most innovative and inclusive county in America for all families and businesses.
+The plan is a broad and implementable document that addresses future development and code needs, including technical zoning or development standards requirements, as well as overarching policies/statements about engaging the community, addressing economic development, equity, and sustainability in all its forms.

-The Adams County Comprehensive Plan will consider past plans, like sub-area plans, and it will serve as the guidepost for concurrent and coordinated planning efforts with the Transportation Master Plan and the Parks, Open Space, and Trails Plan.
+The Adams County Comprehensive Plan considers past plans, like sub-area plans, and serves as the guidepost for concurrent and coordinated planning efforts with the Transportation Master Plan and the Parks, Open Space, and Trails Plan.

 Learn more about the Transportation Master Plan update or the Parks, Open Space & Trails Plan update.